Use Electric Distribution Data Management

 9. On the Map tab, in the Selection group, click Attributes and fill in the attributes.

-10. Remove the image from the Contents pane once digitizing is complete.
+10. After digitizing is complete, remove the image from the Contents pane.